In The Wake of the Bounty 1933

 Errol Flynn

 In the Wake of the Bounty was a docudrama produced by Charles Chauvel and is notable for two reasons: firstly, its place in the history of Australian film making, and secondly, as the first screen appearance of Tasmanian and future Hollywood actor Errol Flynn (1909-1959).
-It was the second Australian film to cover this icon episode in which the crew of the HMS Bounty, under Fletcher Christian, mutinied against the infamous Captain Bligh.
-The first was the 5 reel (100 minutes) long Mutiny of the Bounty (1916), and this was followed by a number of Hollywood productions, including Mutiny on the Bounty (1935), starring Charles Laughton and Clarke Gable; Mutiny on the Bounty (1962), starring Marlon Brando and Trevor Howard; and The Bounty (1984), starring Australian Mel Gibson and Anthony Hopkins.
+It was also the second Australian film to cover this iconic historical episode in which the crew of HMS Bounty, under Fletcher Christian, mutinied against the infamous Captain Bligh.

 Robert Dodd, Fletcher Christian and the mutineers set Lieutenant William Bligh and 18 others adrift, 28 April 1789, aquatint on paper, 1790.

-In the Wake of the Bounty (widescreen, plus watermark), Classic Hollywood Movies, YouTube, duration: 66 minutes.
-Without watermark here (65 minutes); and colourized (59 minutes) here.
+In the Wake of the Bounty 1933 (widescreen, plus watermark), Classic Hollywood Movies, YouTube, duration: 66 minutes.

 --------------------